reiniervlinschoten/castoredc_api/README.md

    * If label_data is set to true, it translates the string values to their integer values of the optiongroup in Castor.
    * If set to false, it takes the integer values as is.

+Data is validated against the Castor database, meaning that:
+* Existence of records and fields is checked
+* Numeric values are compared against allowed values (min & max)
+* Date(time) and time formats are compared against the specified format

+#### Synchronous Upload
+The synchronous upload option uploads each row one by one.
+When an Error is encountered or the upload finishes successfully, the program outputs the upload log to the output folder and stops.

+#### Asynchronous Upload
+The asynchronous upload option uploads each row one by one.
+The program does not stop if uploading a row encounters an error.
+When the upload finishes, the program outputs the upload log to the output folder and stops.
+Error messages are stored in the output folder for debugging.

 #### Simple Example
 ```python
 from castoredc_api import CastorStudy